 Khao Soi originated in northern Thailand via the Yunnanese people of southern China.
 They migrated down through Burma and Laos and it is thought the name is a mispronouncing of the Burmese word for noodle.
-The meaning is ‘cut rice’ and blends the Muslim cuisines with the Thai cuisine.
+The meaning is ‘cut rice’ and blends Muslim cuisine with Thai cuisine.

-Pork is uncommon ( Khao Sai Moo) because this dish is of Muslim origin.
+Pork is uncommon ( khao soi moo) because this dish is of Muslim origin.
 Interestingly, what Khao Soi most reminded me of was the laksas of Malaysia, for it is based around coconut milk and curry powder.

-A squeeze of lime and a chunk of raw onion complete the dish much like other Thai dishes.
+A squeeze of lime and a chunk of raw onion ( shallot) complete the dish.

 We’ll continue our investigations into Chiang Mai’s signature dish, and hopefully, be able to tell you where to find the best in town!
 We’ll make our own version and show you how you can make this wonderful dish at home.
 Still in Thailand?
-Check out my guide to places to eat in Thailand here.
+Check out my guide to where to eat in Thailand.

 We have a full guide to Thai food here if you want to know more.

 Khao soi is best if you make your own fresh curry paste at home.
 For those of us who grow lemongrass, kaffir lime and turmeric in our gardens, this is easy!